10 Human Rights And Ethics In The Workplace

 In the contemporary world we live in, most workers’ rights are set aside.
 In a sane society, workers should not be sacked impromptu – It is unethical.
 If any staff is to be sacked from duty, they have the right to know beforehand.

 The same applies to the employee.
 A worker should not leave an organization until he follows due process.
-Proper exit plans and a notice of resignation should be submitted.
+The employee should give a notice of resignation.
 In some cases, the employee/employer gives 2-3 weeks’ notice prior to sack or resignation as the case may be.

 On ethical grounds, both parties (the employee and employer) must fulfil their part of the agreement.
 That is why it is expedient that an agreement or statement document be duly signed at the beginning of job placement.